OpenTwinCities/cfapi_attendance_sync/README.md

 CfAPI_Attendance_Sync
 =====================

-A real hacked-together attempt to push Attendence data into the CfAPI.
+A real hacked together attempt to push Attendence data into the CfAPI.
 Our first goal is Meetup.
+Currently we are fetching attendee data from Meetup.

 ## Requirements